nsclass/rust-svg-converter/README.md

 ## Build

-The following command will build the distributed version of UI application.
+The following command will build UI application.

 ```
 $ cd react-ui